Skip to Main Content

 OIG RECOMMENDATIONS

-OIG Recommendations to DOL
+Recommendations to DOL

-OIG Access to Claims and Wage Data
+OIG Access to UI Claimant Data and Wage Records

 • Implement immediate measures to ensure ongoing OIG access to UI claims data for all audit and investigative purposes